ExploreAutonomy/Dev_Env/README.md

 ```

-## Create a docker container and connect to it
+## Create the docker container and connect to it
 Go into docker desktop and search for ardupilot.
 Click on the ardupilot/ardupilot-dev-ros image and click on the run button.
 This will create a container with the image.
 ![alt text](content/docker_desktop.png)